Indonesia: Arts, Religion, and Social Change

 - SIT Study Abroad Gear

 Educational excursions along with field visits to foundations and NGOs engaged in contemporary social challenges in Bali are designed to directly complement and enhance classroom study and fieldwork.
 The program includes visits to important historic and cultural sites, temple festivals, and other religious rituals, performances, and local ceremonies outside the program's home base.

 The time in Java also includes visits to Borobudur and Prambanan, important Buddhist and Hindu monuments, and homestays with Javanese families who are mostly Muslims.

-Lectures and excursions will focus on the major religions and philosophies represented in the area, the famous court arts of Java, and the way that social change is expressed through the arts and education in Islamic schools and universities.
+Lectures and excursions focus on the major religions and philosophies represented in the area, the famous court arts of Java, and the way that social change is expressed through the arts and education in Islamic schools and universities.
 There are many opportunities to practice the Indonesian language, including with homestay families and with Indonesian student “peer counselors.”

-While in Java, students also will have firsthand experience in making batik with local experts and see a version of the Hindu epic, the Ramayana ballet.
+While in Java, students also have firsthand experience in making batik with local experts and see a ballet version of the Hindu epic the Ramayana.

 Students spend between four and six days in a rural farming village in the Tabanan district of Bali, one of the leading regions for Indonesian rice production.
 During their time in Tabanan, students have the opportunity to learn about local agriculture and the unique practices of subak societies, which govern rice-field irrigation.
 Many students choose to test their own rice planting skills, learn about traditional medicines, prepare a traditional Balinese feast, play sports with village children, and learn Indonesia's peculiar and widely influential traditional music, gamelan.
 This excursion is an excellent opportunity for students to examine how the arts are configured in traditional rural settings of Bali, where religious activities are still closely tied to agricultural cycles and rhythms, as well as intergenerational continuity and change in contemporary cultural practices in a North Bali village.
 A highlight of the visit is the opportunity to engage with a group of Indonesian university students from the English language programs of Udayana University and Warmadewa University in Denpasar.

 This excursion grants students an exceptional opportunity to observe firsthand Bali's geographic and cultural diversity.
-During the trip through the mountainous area of the Kintamani ridge, students may have the opportunity to stop at Sukawana, a Balinese village that maintains an old form of social organization based on an "age hierarchy".
+During the trip through the mountainous area of the Kintamani ridge, students may have the opportunity to stop at Sukawana, a Balinese village that maintains an old form of social organization based on an "age hierarchy."
 Students may also visit at least one of the village's major temple sites.
 If the weather permits, the students also can climb Mt.
 Batur, the second largest mountaion in Bali after Mt.
 Agung.